 What the proposal should look like.

-- Type the proposal, double-spaced.
+- Proposal should be no more than 1000 words, typed, with a separate attached bibliography.
 At the end, include lines where your Supervisory Committee and the DGS may sign and date your approved proposal.

 For a critical essay project to pass, it needs to meet the following standards regarding: